 You’ll need to name the form; the default is “Copy of [your form title].”
 You can also select here where the form should be located in your Drive if you need it to be in a specific folder.
 Once you click “Make a copy,” it’ll open up in a new tab.

-Now that you’ve duplicated the original form, you have free reign to change it as needed.
+Now that you’ve duplicated the original version, you have free reign to edit your Google Forms as needed.
 Maybe you want to change some of the questions to fit with a new, specific topic.
 Maybe you want to change up the theme or images to fit with a different brand.
 Or maybe you want to keep it the same but include personalized details for those completing the form.
 Whatever the case, now is the time to do so.

 Your changes should be saved automatically, but give it a second to update, which you can view next to the form title in the top left.
 If you haven’t already, change the title and description to fit the new form.